matluuk/IoT-miniproject-2-device/README.md

 This is a repository for a for Mini project 2 for Internet of Things - Universioty of Oulu course.
 More information about the project can be found form the projects main repository: [here](https://github.com/matluuk/IoT-miniproject-2)

-The repository implements a location tracker using [Thingy91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91).
+The repository implements a location tracker using Nordic Semiconductor nRF9160 SoC.
+Development board used is [Thingy91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91).

 ## Features of the applicaiton
 - **Location using GNSS or Cellular.**